iurnus/scripps_kaust_model/README.md

 * WPS/ - *WRF preprocessor*
 * WRFV3911\_AO/ - *WRF source code*

-To compile the coupled solver, please run:
+To compile the coupled solver (use PGI compiler), please run:

 ```
-sh Allmake.sh
+sh Allmake.ring.sh
 ```

 A more detailed introduction of the code and tutorial cases can be found in the